 If your child already attends a local authority school you must speak to the local authority before you withdraw your child from school for home education.

 If the education authority is concerned about the home education being provided to your child they are required by law to take action.

-You must write to the Quality Improvement Officer for your area, via the local education office, asking for consent to withdraw your child from school, and explaining how you intend to educate your child.
+You must write to the Quality Improvement Officer for your area, through the Education and Children's Services, asking for consent to withdraw your child from school, and explaining how you intend to educate your child.
 The Quality Improvement Officer will consider your request and get back to you as soon as possible.

 If the Quality Improvement Officer refuses to consent to your child being educated at home you can appeal the decision to the Head of Service (Schools), Woodhill House, Westburn Road, Aberdeen, AB16 5GB.

 You do not need to seek consent from the Quality Improvement Officer if:

 - your child has never attended a local authority school